-The Atom Valley Innovation Roadmap should be regarded as a living document that will continue to evolve in-line with the wider strategy of Atom Valley MDZ.
+The Atom Valley Innovation Roadmap will be presented to the Atom Valley Board.
+It should be regarded as a living document that will evolve in-line with the wider strategy of Atom Valley MDZ.

 The following deliverables are proposed:

 - 1. Appointment of delivery resource / consultancy - 2.
 Review of existing plans and roadmaps to design and facilitate a full day workshop, with key stakeholders to create a roadmap for up to four themes that are linked to the vision for Atom Valley (this could include machinery, materials, modular construction etc.); - 3.
 Design and delivery of further theme development to refine and prioritise actions and outline the scale of opportunity and feasibility for each; - 4.
 PowerPoint report of programme findings with associated Excel Appendices - 5.
 Preparation of a formal document for publication that can be used by the wider Atom Valley Sub-Groups.